This article has links to products and services we love, which we may make commission from.

 Markleeville

 Just down the road from Hope Valley is the small town of Markleeville.
-Population less than 200 and offers excellent aspen line creek beds that display a whimsical fall backdrop.
+Population less than 200 and offers excellent aspen line creek beds with a whimsical fall backdrop.

 Markleeville has boutiques, antique shops, restaurants, and bars worth visiting.

-Top off your day trip by immersing yourself in the Grover Hot Springs and taking in the valley’s scenic view.
+Top off your day trip by immersing yourself in the Grover Hot Springs and the valley’s scenic view.

 Ebbetts Pass